Linesmerrill/weatherApp/README.md

 ```
 Navigate into the weatherApp folder.

-In another terminal window we want to start up a web server to host the page:
+In another terminal window start up a web server to host the page:
 ```
 python -m SimpleHTTPServer 8000
 ```